dofusdude/dofusdude-js/docs/SetsApi.md

 let opts = {
   'filterMinHighestEquipmentLevel': 195, // Number | only results where the equipment with the highest level is above or equal to this value
   'filterMaxHighestEquipmentLevel': 200, // Number | only results where the equipment with the highest level is below or equal to this value
-  'limit': 8 // Number | maximum number of returned results };
+  'limit': 8, // Number | maximum number of returned results 'filterIsCosmetic': true // Boolean | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment.
+};
 apiInstance.getSetsSearch(language, game, query, opts, (error, data, response) => {
   if (error) {